spectreconsole/spectre.console/docs/input/cli/commandApp.md

 ```

 <?# Alert ?>
-  `TypeRegistrar` is a custom class that implements [ITypeRegistrar](xref:T:Spectre.Console.Cli.ITypeRegistrar) and must be provided by the user.
+  `MyTypeRegistrar` is a custom class that implements [ITypeRegistrar](xref:T:Spectre.Console.Cli.ITypeRegistrar) and must be provided by the user.
 <?#/ Alert ?>

 There is a working [example of dependency injection](https://github.com/spectreconsole/examples/tree/main/examples/Cli/Injection) that uses `Microsoft.Extensions.DependencyInjection` as the container.
 Example implementations of `ITypeRegistrar` and `ITypeResolver` are provided, which you can copy and paste to your application for dependency injection.